simonMadec/VegAnn/README.md

     train_dataset = DatasetVegAnn(images_dir = veganpath,species = ["Wheat","Maize"], system = ["Handeld Cameras","Phone Camera"], tvt="Training")
     train_dataloader = DataLoader(train_dataset, batch_size=16, shuffle=True,pin_memory=False, num_workers=10)
 ```
+By using this dataloader, you can easily load the desired images with metadata information as PyTorch tensors for training, validation, or testing purposes.

 ##  📝 Baseline Results <a name="res"></a>